IRFM/thermavip/docs/core.md

 - `VipIODevice::Sequential`: input data are generated sequentially.
 It does not have a notion of time window or position.
 Sequential devices only support input operations.
 They are usually suited for streaming operations.
 - `VipIODevice::Resource`: the device holds one unique data.
 It does not have a notion of time and position at all.
 Resource devices are suited for non temporal data, like for instance an image file on the drive.

-A read-only VipIODevice should defines one or more outputs.
-A write-only VipIODevice should defines one or more inputs.
+A read-only VipIODevice should define one or more outputs.
+A write-only VipIODevice should define one or more inputs.

 To open a VipIODevice, you should usually follow these steps:
 - Set all necessary parameters
-- Set the path using VipIODevice::setPath() (for instance for file based devices) or set the QIODevice (`VipIODevice::setDevice()`)
+- Set the path using `VipIODevice::setPath()` (for instance for file based devices) or set the QIODevice (`VipIODevice::setDevice()`)
-- Call VipIODevice::open() with the right open mode (usually `VipIODevice::ReadOnly` or `VipIODevice::WriteOnly`).
+- Call `VipIODevice::open()` with the right open mode (usually `VipIODevice::ReadOnly` or `VipIODevice::WriteOnly`).

 If the VipIODevice is intended to work on files, you should call `VipIODevice::setPath()` or `VipIODevice::setDevice()` prior to open the VipIODevice.
 If using `VipIODevice::setPath()`, the `VipIODevice::open()` override should call `VipIODevice::createDevice()` to build a suitable QIODevice based on